 Lemon and Herb Pilaf with Hazelnuts

 This simple pilaf gets bright flavor from heaps of fresh parsley and tarragon, along with a good measure of lemon juice and zest.
 We liked basmati rice best because the grains retain their shape well, but jasmine rice works as well.
-Rinsing the rice removes excess starch and helps ensure that the grains cook up light and fluffy; rinse the in a mesh strainer until the water runs almost clear, then drain well to remove excess moisture.
+Rinsing the rice in a mesh strainer removes excess starch and helps ensure that the grains cook up light and fluffy; rinse until the water runs almost clear, then drain well to remove excess moisture.
 This recipe can be easily doubled and prepared in a Dutch oven.

 tablespoons salted butter